-Combine the crème fraîche with the lemon juice and zest.
-Season lightly with salt and pepper and whip in an electric mixer until fluffy.
+Combine crème fraîche with lemon juice and zest; season lightly with salt and pepper.
+Whip in an electric mixer until fluffy.

-Cut 1 1/2-inch tips from the asparagus and lightly blanche them in boiling, salted water.
-This will be part of your garnish.
-Cut the tough ends from the asparagus and thinly slice the remaining tender stalks.
+Cut 1 1/2-inch tips from asparagus and lightly blanch in boiling, salted water (this will be part of your garnish).
+Cut the tough ends from asparagus and thinly slice remaining tender stalks.

-With a wire whip, beat the eggs with the half and half and goat cheese until light and frothy.
-In a sauté pan over low heat, melt the butter and add 1/4 cup of the sliced asparagus, the shallots, morels and thyme.
-Cook until the morels are tender, about 3 to 4 minutes.
-Add the eggs.
+With a wire whip, beat eggs with half-and-half and chèvre cheese until light and frothy.
+In a sauté pan over low heat, melt butter and add 1/4 cup sliced asparagus, shallots, morels and thyme.
+Cook until morels are tender, 3 to 4 minutes.
+Add eggs.
 With the wire whip, continue to rapidly stir the eggs so they stay creamy as they cook and don’t form into lumps.
 When they are still very soft, remove from the heat and season with a little salt and pepper.

-Place each shell in an egg cup.
-Or try this pretty method: Cut an English cucumber into 1 1/2-inch thick slices (you’ll need 4).
+Place each shell in an egg cup or cut an English cucumber into 4 (1 1/2-inch-thick) slices.
 With a small ice cream scoop or melon baller, carve a hollow just wide and deep enough to nest the egg shell.
-Fill the egg shells with the egg mixture.
-Pipe or spoon the crème fraîche on top.
+Fill egg shells with egg mixture.
+Pipe or spoon crème fraîche on top.
 Top each with an asparagus spear, a little diced radish and a thyme sprig.